NomadicSasquatch/NomadicSasquatch/README.md

 ## 🚀 Featured Projects 🚀
 ### [**🏁Pathfinding Visualiser**](https://github.com/NomadicSasquatch/Pathfinding-Visualiser)
-- An engaging, web-based visualiser for pathfinding algorithms, featuring user authentication, customizable wall patterns, and real-time maze generation
+- An engaging, full-stack web-based visualiser for pathfinding algorithms, featuring user authentication, customizable wall patterns, and real-time maze generation
 - Users can register or log in to save up to three unique pattern “slots,” ensuring a personalized experience.
 Guest users can still explore the visualiser with temporary patterns, which remain until the application is refreshed or closed.

 ### [**🧠Feedforward Neural Network from Scratch**](https://github.com/NomadicSasquatch/Feedforward-Neural-Network)